 In 2020, the group generated 42GWh of renewable energy across all assets.
 In Q1 2021, the company reported a 190% increase in FFO (Funds from Operations), with FFO from solar assets increased 275% after it acquired Terraform Power, a major US solar manufacturer, for vertical integration.

 SolarEdge is an Israel-based but US-domiciled producer of ancillary solar products.
 Their products include solar inverters, power optimizers, and power generation monitoring systems.
 SolarEdge has manufacturing facilities in Hungary and China.
 The company has a market cap of $12.7 billion and a P/E of 102.

 SolarEdge operates in a highly competitive market with competitors such as Enphase Energy, who have been chipping away at its market share in the US.
-However, SolarEdge derives little more than 2/3 of its revenue from international markets, particularly Europe, where the company has achieved significant growth and the political stance on renewable energy is very strong in the EU.
+However, SolarEdge derives little more than 2/3 of its revenue from international markets, mainly Europe, where it has achieved significant growth.
+This is because the political stance on renewable energy is very strong in the EU.

-In Q1 2021, the company outperformed projections with revenues of $405 million (up 6% on 2020), while the solar segment was up 15% in 2020.
+In Q1 2021, the company outperformed projections with revenues of $405 million (up 6% in 2020), while the solar segment was up 15% in 2020.
 For Q2, the company expects revenues of $445-$465 million (up 9.8%-14% on Q1) with solar revenue growth of between 7.7%-11.7%.
-The company has been growing very well in APAC regions such as Australia where they recorded sequential quarter growth of 50%.
+The company has been growing very well in APAC regions such as Australia, where they recorded sequential quarter growth of 50%.
 The company expects sequential quarterly growth over the rest of the year of 35%.
 The company is entering the residential battery business this quarter and expects meaningful revenues from Q3.
-Management expects that the battery business will add between $100-$150 million in FY21 with a more meaningful contribution from next year onwards.
+Management expects the battery business to add between $100-$150 million in FY21 with a more significant contribution from next year onwards.

 Here are some small-cap Solar penny stocks that are high risk but potentially high rewards opportunities for investors –